stevenschuler/Assets/README.md

 With these installations, you should be ready to import all of the data from this repo into your unity project!

 iv.
-Final step
+Final steps
+  1. Delete the Assets folder in your current Unity project directory.
+  2. Clone this new Assets folder into your Unity project directory.
-  1. Move the file "TagManager.asset", which is included in this repo, into the "ProjectSettings" folder which is found in your project directory.
+  3. Move the file "TagManager.asset", which is included in this repo, into the "ProjectSettings" folder which is found in your project directory.

 v.
 Running ML agents
   1. To run ml-agents, ensure that you have activated your venv.